sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P-Tilt/docs/hardware_overview.md

 	[![Event trigger](./assets/img/hookup_guide/headers-event.png){ width="400" }](./assets/img/hookup_guide/headers-event.png "Click to enlarge")
 	<figcaption markdown>The event pin on the LG290P GNSS Flex module.</figcaption>
 	</figure>

+	!!! tip "Use Case"
+		Users could use this pin in conjunction with the PPS signal to synchronize two modules with each other.

 === "Reset"